damian-lis/portfolio-website/README.md

 <br/>

-### 2.14.
-Description of the clear method with the related clearChildren and the clearCbsToCallOnHidden methods (inside the toggleShow method with passing the toggle parameter with "off" value)
+<h3 id="curtain-clear-method">2.14.
+Description of the clear method with the related clearChildren and the clearCbsToCallOnHidden methods (inside the toggleShow method with passing the toggle parameter with "off" value)</h3>

 The next method that is called in sequence is clear method.